albertosantagostino/ITAQA-air-quality-aggregator/README.md

 # Italy Air Quality Aggregator (ITAQA)

 <a href="https://github.com/albertosantagostino/ITAQA-air-quality-aggregator/commits/master" target="\_parent"><img alt="GitHub - License" src="https://img.shields.io/github/last-commit/albertosantagostino/ITAQA-air-quality-aggregator?label=latest%20commit"></a> <a href="https://github.com/albertosantagostino/ITAQA-air-quality-aggregator/issues" target="\_parent"><img alt="ITAQA open issues" src="https://img.shields.io/github/issues-raw/albertosantagostino/ITAQA-air-quality-aggregator"></a>

 ![ITAQA](docs/img/banner.png)

-**ITAQA** is a framework built to **aggregate** Italy air quality data, collecting automatically measurements from different sources.
-It provides scripts and utilities to query data, analyze it and create visualizations
+**ITAQA** is a framework that **aggregates** Italy air quality data, collecting automatically measurements from different sources.
+It provides scripts and utilities to query data, analyze it and create interactive graphs

 ### The question that sparked this project

-The idea of collecting and measuring air pollution in this period of time originated from this thought:
+ITAQA was created in the beginning of 2020 to answer this question:

-> As a consequence of the SARS-CoV-2 outbreak in Italy ([Wikipedia link](https://en.wikipedia.org/wiki/2020_coronavirus_pandemic_in_Italy)), will there be a measurable **effect on the air pollution** in the affected region(s) due to the "more people working from home therefore **less traffic**" effect?
-If yes, is this reduction strongly correlated with the level of lockdown enforced by the Italian government in these weeks/months?
+> As a consequence of the [COVID-19 pandemic in Italy](https://en.wikipedia.org/wiki/2020_coronavirus_pandemic_in_Italy), will there be a measurable **effect on the air pollution** due to the abrupt lifestyle change (more people working from home, less traffic) after the [enforcement of lockdowns](https://en.wikipedia.org/wiki/COVID-19_pandemic_lockdown_in_Italy)?
+If yes, can this reduction be correlated with precision to these measures?

+To verify this conjecture it would be preferable to have a single uniform data set to use as input

+The main providers of pollution data in Italy are **ARPA** agencies, (*Agenzie Regionali per la Protezione Ambientale*).
+Unfortunately, they are **regional** agency, providing data only for their region of competence (meaning 21 different agencies, providing data in different formats)

-More in general, the purpose of the framework is to provide national air pollution data in an **uniform and accessible way**
+The main purpose of ITAQA is to automatically download and aggregate national air pollution data in an **uniform and accessible way**, providing data analysis tools

-(If you are interested in learning more on ITAQA's origin, you should read [this post on my blog](https://albertosantagostino.github.io/blog/2020/05/29/ITAQA_introduction_en))
+(You can read more on ITAQA's origin in [this post](https://albertosantagostino.github.io/blog/2020/05/29/ITAQA_introduction_en))

 ## Objectives

-* Create a single place to orchestrate the download of pollution data from different Italy regions (through **ARPA** websites)
+* Create a single place to orchestrate the download of pollution data for all Italy regions (from ARPA websites) and to aggregate the collected data in an uniform data structure (the same for every region) that can be saved/loaded quickly
-  * Unfortunately, ARPA websites are very diverse among Italian regions (as an example, see the websites of [ARPA Piemonte](http://www.arpa.piemonte.it/) vs [ARPA Lombardia](https://www.arpalombardia.it/Pages/ARPA_Home_Page.aspx) vs [ARPA Emilia-Romagna](https://www.arpae.it/))
-    As far as I know a single way to collect pollution data from all the stations distributed on the whole country with a "single national API call" doesn't exist
-* Build a tool to graphically visualize data and history of pollutants in different areas of the country
+* Create a tool to plot pollution data, able also to create intuitive visualizations/comparison between regions
 * Search correlation between big "behavior-changing" events and air pollution
+* Make the entire framework usable also by non-technical users (GUI creation)

 ## Usage

-#### Overview
+#### Technical overview

-The core concept of ITAQA are **AirQualityStation** (or **AQS**) objects.
-They represent sensors holding time indexed pollution data for a specific location
+The core concepts of ITAQA are:

+* **AirQualityStation** (or **AQS**) objects: single sensors holding time indexed pollution data for specific locations
+* **AirQualityStationCollection** (or **AQSC**) objects: collections of **AQS** easy to update, save, query
-Data aggregation and download is performed by **crawlers**, scripts that obtain pollution records for a specific region and time, parse and store them in **AirQualityStationCollection** (or **AQSC**) objects
+* **Crawlers**: scripts that obtain pollution data for a specific region and time, downloading and aggregating it from ARPA websites directly into **AQSC**

 #### Installation